 We consider the Forest School experience should be an opportunity that forms part of this curriculum as the ethos it represents very much reflects these aims.
 Our policy therefore sets out to ensure that all stakeholders, especially practitioners have a collective insight into the ethos of Forest School and that, children who participate in the sessions are given the opportunity to develop through holistic experiences therefore become all of the above.

-Aims of Forest School
+The 6 Principles of Forest School

 Overview of the Ethos of Forest School

 Learning in the outdoors involves the whole person - mind, body and soul.
 It places young people in real situations and encourages them to take responsibility and reflect on their actions.
 Motivation and learning come easily when you need to build a shelter, or cook your lunch over the fire.

 In Forest School, children are never set to fail.
 Instead, they are given appropriately challenging and achievable tasks that build their confidence, skills and independence.
 The activities lend themselves to teamwork, and developing and improving social interaction.

 Forest School has the potential to unlock talents that would remain hidden in formal teaching.
 Learning in direct contact with nature can challenge attitudes and values and encourage lifestyles based on quality of life rather than material possessions.
 It encourages self-respect, respect for others and respect for the environment.